COVID-19 Travel Information

-Your health and safety are our top priority, and we are committed to providing timely and accurate information surrounding COVID-19 to assist you with safe travel decisions for Idaho and beyond.
+Your health and safety are our top priority, and we are committed to providing timely and accurate information to assist you with safe travel decisions for Idaho and beyond.

 - Protect Your Mountain Playground – McCall, Donnelly, Cascade, Yellow Pine and New Meadows

-Additionally, here are other resources to help you monitor the COVID-19 outbreak and how it relates to travel safety:
+Below are some additional resources to help you monitor COVID-19 and how it relates to travel safety: